-The antagonism () is between the outcome from the BI theory and the responses of "mathematically trained persons".
-The BI theory is authoritative in that it is rigorously formulated and has been accepted by many people.
-Selten asked his colleagues about the first sentence of (), with the explanation of the derivation of the BI outcome.
+This is an antagonism between the BI outcome and the responses of "mathematically trained persons".
+The BI theory is authoritative in that it is rigorously formulated in game theory.
+Selten asked his colleagues about the first sentence of (), perhaps, with an simple explanation of the BI outcome.
 They, including Selten himself, refused the theoretical conclusion because it is far from a guide to practical behavior.
 This can be applied to the centipede game; we regard () as stated for the centipede game.2